We see a number of entrepreneurial opportunities for innovation in medical care in practice areas where the patient pays for outcomes.

 - are focused directly on outcomes (and/or measured on outcomes) and therefore have an incentive to improve outcomes

-Here are a couple of areas to consider:
+Here are a couple of areas to consider for innovation in medical care:

 - Cosmetic Surgery – direct pay for most part.
 Huge productivity improvements in laser eye surgery for example.